Agile Marketing & Project Management | AgileSherpas Blog

 In this case, marketing operations will look at the processes and find ways to streamline them.
 For example, maybe the team is always working on 4-5 episodes at once and all that Work In Progress is slowing them down.
 Or they may simply be using the wrong tools like editing or project management software.

 To take another example, let’s say senior leadership increases the budget of the marketing team by 20% YoY.
-However, after 6 months, none of marketing’s KPIs has moved substantially.
+However, after 6 months, none of marketing’s KPIs have moved substantially.
 Leadership is frustrated that they’re investing more but not getting returns, so marketing operations decides to look at what’s causing the disconnect.

 By digging into the data about where resources are being spent and how value is being created, it becomes clear that the marketing teams are simply investing the additional resources into campaigns they were already running.
 The result is that the teams are getting diminishing returns even faster, but haven’t increased their cadence to find new opportunities to efficiently spend those extra resources.